-Fantasy Football Week 3: Andy Dalton, Corey Clement, Sony Michel among top sleepers
+Fantasy Football Week 3: Latavius Murray, Corey Clement, Sony Michel among top sleepers

 Jamey Eisenberg gives you a full list of sleepers to trust in Week 3, starring some running backs who could be in for big roles soon.